MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ![Add-Remove Programs client method](media/detect-enable-and-disable-smbv1-v2-v3-2.png)

-To disable SMBv1 on Windows 8.1 or Windows 10:
+To disable SMBv1 on Windows 8.1 and Windows 10:
-1. In the system tray search box, type Control Panel and press Enter.
 1. In **Control Panel**, select **Programs and Features**.
 1. Under **Control Panel Home**, select **Turn Windows features on or off** to open the **Windows Features** box.
 1. In the **Windows Features** box, scroll down the list, clear the check box for **SMB 1.0/CIFS File Sharing Support** and select **OK**.